-What to Eat in Haiti – 10 Best Foods You Must Try
+What to Eat in Haiti – 10 Best Foods You Absolutely Must Try

-1) Poulet aux noix (chicken & cashew nuts)
+1) Poulet aux noix chicken (chicken and cashew nuts)

 Poulet aux noix is a tasty dish that incorporates a delightful flavour of chicken and cashews.
 The chicken is marinated, steamed, then pan-fried with diced tomatoes, onions, and tomato paste.
 Cashew nuts are boiled to softness and added to the tasty sauce created from the onions, tomatoes and chicken.